-In case your WordPress plugin used to enable AMP is not having Analytics integration you can use Glue For Yoast that will help you track AMP stats.
+In case your WordPress plugin used to enable AMP is not having Analytics integration you can use Glue For Yoast which will help you track AMP stats.
 This works together with Yoast SEO and in the analytics tab you can set up the Analytics tracking.

 Performance Impact of MonsterInsights

-I want to have my site as fast as possible and that’s why when using any plugin I need to think of the performance impact that the plugin might have over the site.
-I have made a test where I test in GTMetrix a page and see the differences from using the plugin and having only the Analytics script in the footer.
+I want to have my site as fast as possible and that’s why when using any plugin I need to think of the performance impact that the plugin might have on the site.
+I have made a test where I test in GTMetrix a page and see the differences between using the plugin and having only the Analytics script in the footer.
 I am using wp rocket so I have the addon browser caching enabled for Analytics.